ItsPepperpot/TSSM-Dolphin-Toolkit/README.md

       </tr>
       <tr>
         <td>Max Speed</td>
         <td>The patty wagon's maximum speed when driving forwards normally on an ideal surface.
 Normally <code>25</code>.
-The actual maximum speed is dependent on the surface along which it is driving.
-TODO: Add how speed is calculated on different surfaces.</td>
+The actual maximum speed is dependent on the surface along which it is driving, see <a href="#surface-speed-multipliers">Surface Speed Multipliers</a></td>
       </tr>
       <tr>
         <td>Max Reverse Speed</td>